RoboTeamTwente/roboteam_suite/README.md

 - Roboteam Utils, which contains a lot of helper functions, primarily geometrical in nature, such as Lines, Triangles, etc. These are used in other repo's, such as Roboteam AI and Roboteam World
 - Roboteam Proto, which contains the protocol used to send and receive messages over TCP/UDP

+In order to test this code, we use the GRSim simulator developed by the SSL Team Parsian.
+However, due to differences in the control mechanism of the robot (specifically, theta vs omega control), this software requires the [RoboTeam fork of GRSim](https://github.com/RoboTeamTwente/grSim).
+Installation instructions can be found in the readme of that repo.

+Please note:
+This software is tested on Ubuntu 18.04 and 20.04 LTS, and the installation instructions are written with that distro/OS in mind.
+However, other distro's of Linux are also likely to be able to run this software, albeit with some modifications.

 # Usage
 First, clone this repository.
 We recommed using an SSH key if you are able to do so, as this immediately authorizes your future pushes to the repositories.
 ```